gkpatil030799/expenseops-agent/README.md

 PLAID_SECRET="..."
 PLAID_ENV="sandbox"
 SPLITWISE_API_KEY="..."
+TELEGRAM_BOT_TOKEN="..."
+TELEGRAM_CHAT_ID="..."
+TELEGRAM_WEBHOOK_SECRET="..."
 ```

 For Splitwise, generate an API key from your Splitwise app page and paste it into
 `SPLITWISE_API_KEY`.
 The app sends it as `Authorization: Bearer <api key>`.

+Telegram is optional.
+Leave the Telegram fields blank if you only want console
+logging.
+Fill them in when you want review notifications and inline button
+actions from the bot.

 Optional OAuth 1.0 fallback: